InsaneFirebat/X-Fusion-Practice/README.md

 # About

-This is a very minimal practice hack due to the extreme lack of free space in the hack.
-Only savestates and a timer are available.
 This patch was adapted from the [Super Metroid Practice Hack](https://github.com/tewtal/sm_practice_hack).
+It is a very minimal practice hack due to the extreme lack of free space in X-Fusion.
+Many important features had to be ommitted, such as presets and tinystates.

 # Savestate Feature

 By default, the inputs to create a savestate are `Select`+`Y`+`R`.
 Once a savestate has been created, you can press `Select`+`Y`+`L` by default to load the savestate. **Savestates cannot be created or loaded during door scrolling, music change, or when message boxes are active.**

+Savestates will only work on platforms that support 256k of SRAM.
+This includes SD2SNES/FXPAK, bsnes, Snes9x 1.61+, Mesen, MiSTer, and Super NT.
+A separate patch without this feature is provided for all other platforms.

 # Patching